-When LSD use first became popular, many medical professionals began to notice that there was a trend that connected the drug to patients with schizophrenia.
+When LSD use first became popular decades ago, many medical professionals began to notice that there was a trend that connected the drug to patients with schizophrenia.
 LSD-induced hallucinations resembled those of schizophrenic patients.
 As a result, a theory began that LSD use could lead to schizophrenia.
 Together with the fact that little scientific evidence supported any medical benefits to using LSD (or lysergic acid diethylamide), the hallucinatory drug was officially banned from use in the U.S. 1

-LSD’s effects are oddly similar to schizophrenia.
-The drug is well known for its association with the psychedelic phase of the 1960s.
-Those under the influence experience hallucinations, altered senses of time and spirituality, synesthesia and changes in thinking processes.
+The effects from LSD use are bizarrely similar to the common symptoms of schizophrenia.
+Well-known for its association with the psychedelic subculture of the 1960s, LSD induces auditory and visual hallucinations, synesthesia, an altered sense of time and spirituality, and changes in thought processes.3

-Not surprisingly, one of the drawbacks of LSD use is panic and extreme anxiety, which constitutes part of what users commonly refer to as a “bad trip.”
-It can cause drug-induced psychosis, which mimics the symptoms of schizophrenia.
+Not surprisingly, one of the drawbacks of LSD use is the frequent onset of panic and extreme anxiety, which constitutes part of what users commonly refer to as a “bad trip.”
+LSD can cause drug-induced psychosis, which mimics the symptoms of schizophrenia.
 With long-term use, the drug can make such a disease far worse than would likely otherwise occur.

 While studies analyzing the connection between LSD use and schizophrenia screeching to a halt after LSD was made illegal, many believe that the two conditions are related simply by their common symptoms, as opposed to an actual direct connection for causality.
 Others consider LSD a catalyst or trigger to the onset of latent or mild schizophrenia.3

 So, What Can We Conclude About LSD and Schizophrenia?

 The fact is, there is no conclusive evidence showing that LSD use is or is not related to this disease.
 The actual connection between the two basically remains a mystery to this day.